●▬ ▬ ●●●▬ ▬

 is not required to be compliant with Section 1.924 except for a beacon station as detailed in Part 97?

 A. Both.
-The operative rule is Section 97.121.
-Paragraph (b) therein says: In general, such steps as may be necessary to minimize interference to stations operating
+Section 97.121 is the operative rule.
+Paragraph (b) therein says: In general, such steps as may be necessary to minimize interference

-in other services may be required after investigation by the FCC.
-Failure to do so could result in imposition of operating
+to stations operating in other services may be required after investigation by the FCC.
+Failure to do so could result in imposition

 A. It is in Section 97.101(b).
 It simply says: Each station licensee and each control operator must cooperate in selecting transmitting channels and